mmm/mmm.github.com/source/_posts/2011-07-12-hadoop-on-ubuntu.markdown

     hdfs$ hadoop jar /usr/lib/hadoop-0.20/hadoop-examples.jar wordcount gutenberg gutenberg-output

+you might want to explicitly call out the number of jobs to use...

+    hdfs$ hadoop jar /usr/lib/hadoop-0.20/hadoop-examples.jar wordcount -Dmapred.map.tasks=20 -Dmapred.reduce.tasks=20 gutenberg gutenberg-output

+depending on the size of the cluster you decide to spin up.

 You can look at logs on the slaves by

-    juju ssh datanode/0
+    $ juju ssh datanodes/0
     ubuntu$ tail /var/log/hadoop/hadoop-hadoop-datanode*.log
     ubuntu$ tail /var/log/hadoop/hadoop-hadoop-tasktracker*.log

-similarly for subsequent slave nodes
+similarly for subsequent slave nodes if you've spun them up

-    juju ssh datanode/1
+    $ juju ssh datanodes/1

 or

-    juju ssh datanode/2
+    $ juju ssh datanodes/2

 ### Horizontal Scaling

 To resize your cluster,

-    juju add-unit datanode
+    $ juju add-unit datanodes

 or even

-    for i in {1..10}; do
+    $ for i in {1..10}
+    $ do
-      juju add-unit datanode
+    $   juju add-unit datanodes
-    done
+    $ done

-That's it... really.

 Wait for `juju status` to show everything in a happy state and then run your jobs.

-You can add nodes in the middle of a run without any problems.
-Wanna write a script to watch your loads and add nodes as necessary?  no problem... just parse the json juju status output.
-We're working on an API to make this process easier.
+I was able to add slave nodes in the middle of a run... they pick up load and crank.

-Check out the `juju status` output for a 10-slave cluster [here](http://pastebin.com/FMF3TQEJ)
+Check out the `juju status` output for a simple 10-slave cluster [here](http://pastebin.com/FMF3TQEJ)

-### disclaimer

-I work on Ubuntu juju for Canonical.